Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Introduction

 \section{Introduction}

-The classical electromagnetism predicts that static charges have electric fields associated to them described by the so called Gauss' law, $\nabla\!\cdot\! (\epsilon\,\textbf{E})=\varrho$, where $\varrho$ denotes the charge density and $\epsilon$ represents the permittivity of the system in the linear case \cite{jackson}.
-It is well known that, in three spatial dimensions, the electric field generated by a static point charge is proportional the inverse-square distance from the origin.
-The law that describes the electric field depends on the number of dimensions.
-In a single spatial dimension, for instance, its intensity is uniform, with a discontinuity at the charge location.
+The classical electromagnetism predicts that static charges have electric fields associated to them described by the so-called Gauss' law, $\nabla\!\cdot\! (\epsilon\,\textbf{E})=\varrho$, where $\varrho$ denotes the charge density and $\epsilon$ represents the permittivity of the system in the linear case \cite{jackson}.
+This equation implies that the electric field depends on the number of dimensions.
+For instance, it is well known that, in three spatial dimensions, the electric field generated by a static point charge is proportional to the inverse-square distance from the origin.
+However, in a single spatial dimension, its intensity is uniform, with a discontinuity at the charge location.